Stridsvagn 103: Design

 Studies of casualty reports from World War II and the Korean War revealed that the risk of being hit in combat was strongly related to height, with more than half of tank losses being the result of the turret being penetrated.
 Berge therefore concluded that any new design should be as low as possible.
 The radical solution was to eliminate the turret, which would also dispose of a vulnerable target area and make the tank much lighter.
 In terms of absolute height, the final design did not give the Strv 103 any significant advantage over its most likely opponent, the T-62.
 The latter was just slightly taller with 2.20 m in height with its turret versus the 2.14 m of the Strv 103.
 On the other hand, the Swedish Centurions towered over both with their 2.94 m – 3.01 m in height.
 However, the T-62 paid for its low profile with an extremely cramped interior and lack of gun depression.
 Tanks are often deployed in hull-down firing positions, either behind dug entrenchments or using the crest of a hill, in order to reduce the exposure of the vehicle to enemy fire.
 In this firing position, the level of exposure is determined by the distance between the bottom of the gun barrel and the top of the turret or vehicle, and the angle to which the vehicle is able to depress the gun barrel.
 Since the Strv 103 orients the entire tank to depress and elevate the barrel, in a hull down position it has very little apparent height and subsequent visual profile to the enemy.
 It could also lower the hull a further 13 cm by adjusting the suspension.

 Being familiar with both the French Char B1's precision transmission, the exceptional turning performance of the short tracked assault guns, and the combat performance of the German StuG and Jagdpanzer series inspired Berge's design to solve the aiming problem through the use of a fully automated transmission and suspension system, which precisely turned and tilted the tank under the gunner's control.
 The gun itself would be fixed to the hull.
 This made it impossible to use a stabilised gun.
-As a result, the tank could not accurately move and fire at the same time, but the Swedish experience with Centurions suggested that, in order for tanks to reach acceptable accuracy, they would need to come to a halt anyway, and wrongly estimated that no breakthrough in stabilisation technology was likely within the foreseeable future.
+As a result, the tank could not accurately move and fire at the same time, but the Swedish experience with Centurions suggested that, in order for tanks to reach acceptable accuracy, they would need to come to a halt anyway, and erroneously estimated that no breakthrough in stabilisation technology was likely within the foreseeable future.